-I’m committed to advancing: Affordability, Public Safety, and Open Meetings Policy, which means:
+I’m committed to advancing: Affordability, Public Safety, and Climate & Neighborhood Resiliency which means:

 My work with and for Asheville so far:

-- Demanding action on climate emergency: leading on Neighborhood Resiliency including hiring the City’s first Urban Forester and budgeting for an Urban Forest Master Plan; adding Climate Justice to COVID-relief funding; and voting against the Open Space Amendment.
+- Demanding action on our stated climate emergency: leading on Neighborhood Resiliency, including hiring the City’s first Urban Forester and budgeting for an Urban Forest Master Plan; adding Climate Justice to COVID-relief funding; and voting against the Open Space Amendment.

-- Accountability for the tourism industry: Saving the Grey Eagle and part of the Southside from the Hotel Overlay Map; bringing the motion to Governance Committee to increase the occupancy tax percentage for local use instead of advertising and leveraging for accountability; and advocating alongside service industry workers, especially for affordable housing.
+- Accountability for the tourism industry: Saving the Grey Eagle and part of the Southside from the Hotel Overlay Map; bringing the motion to Governance Committee to increase the occupancy tax percentage for local use instead of advertising and leveraging for accountability; and advocating alongside service industry workers, especially for affordable housing and transportation options.

-- Prioritizing people & planet over profits: Setting and holding the standing for renewable energy in all new residential development; pressing to lead not lag on living wages; voting against steep discounts for bulk water users while residents and small businesses pick up the tab; advancing Complete Streets Policy so everyone gets to their destination safely; and identifying funding for Talbert lot for expanded transit, deeply-affordable housing, and $1.2-million in Reparations funding.
+- Prioritizing people & planet over profits: Setting and holding the standard for renewable energy in all new residential development; pressing to lead not lag on living wages; demanding water rate parity for residents while the City continues to offer steep, bulk discounts for commercial water users; voting as a member of the French Broad River MPO to fund next steps in returning passenger rail service to Asheville; leveraging a long list of community benefits to ensure a better deal at our McCormick Field baseball park; and identifying funding for Talbert lot for expanded transit, deeply-affordable housing, and $1.2-million in Reparations funding.

-- Boldly advocating for human rights: As Asheville’s first-known openly queer member of City Council, I shared the work locally and statewide to advance LGBTQ+ inclusive Non-Discrimination Ordinances; as liaison to the Human Relations Commission, I support their recommendation to protect against Source of Income/Funds discrimination that creates barriers to housing access; and I drafted the proclamation to protect access to reproductive healthcare.
+- Boldly advocating for human rights: As Asheville’s first-known openly queer member of City Council, I shared the work locally and statewide to advance LGBTQIA+ inclusive Non-Discrimination Ordinances that also includes protections for veteran status, pregnancy status, and natural hair; I pushed back against SB49 and the “Slate of Hate” legislation by drafting a resolution in support of our LGBTQIA+ community; as liaison to the Human Relations Commission, I supported their recommendation to protect against Source of Income/Funds discrimination that creates barriers to housing access; and I drafted the proclamation to protect access to reproductive healthcare.

-- Leading courageously to diversify our public safety response which means deploying first responders with the right tools and training for the task at hand; demanding living wage policy to recruit and retain staff; convening with community members on the National Alliance to End Homelessness plan a for a humane response to the homelessness crisis; and asking hard questions about our budget, plans, and policy so we can ensure quality, equitable service outcomes that improve quality of life for all of us.
+- Leading courageously to diversify our public safety response which means deploying first responders with the right tools and training for the task at hand; demanding living wage policy to recruit and retain staff; convening with community members on the National Alliance to End Homelessness plan a for a humane response to the homelessness crisis; continuing the call for 24-7 bathrooms in Downtown; and asking hard questions about our budget, plans, and policy so we can ensure quality, equitable service outcomes that improve quality of life for all of us.